mikekeith52/LockNRoll/README.md

 """
 ```
 2. To place a joker, type 2 followed by a <space> followed by the position you want to place the joker
-    - If a space is already covered by a die, you can still place a joker there by uses the space's position as if there were no die there
+    - If a space is already covered by a die, you can still place a joker there by using the space's position as if there were no die there
     - Example: typing "2 6" will place a joker on position 6, whether or not that space has already been played, if you have a joker available
     - Your board will be rendered as
 ```python